oracle/graal/docs/tools/vscode/micronaut/README.md

 The following commands are available for Micronaut project development:

 * `Micronaut: Show Micronaut Tools Page` - show the Micronaut Tools Page
-* `Micronaut: Create Micronaut Project` - create a Micronaut project based on https://micronaut.io/launch
+* `Micronaut: Create Micronaut Project` - create a Micronaut project based on [project creation wizard](https://micronaut.io/launch)
-* `Micronaut: Build ...` - build a Micronaut project with the user-selected goal/target
+* `Micronaut: Build ...` - build a Micronaut project with the user-selected targets
 * `Micronaut: Build Native Image` - build a native executable of a Micronaut project
 * `Micronaut: Deploy ...` - build and deploy Docker image for Micronaut project